What are the entry requirements for a PhD at Leeds University Business School?

 What start dates do you offer?

-Due to the comprehensive training that all 1st year researchers must complete, we offer two start dates to our PhD programme each year – 1st October and 1st February for all divisions except Accounting and Finance, where there is only a 1st October start date.
+Due to the comprehensive training that all 1st year researchers must complete, we offer two start dates to our PhD programme each year – 1st October and 1st February for all department except Accounting and Finance, where there is only a 1st October start date.
 See training and development for more information about the different training pathways.

 Please contact the Graduate School who will be able to help with advice regarding the appropriate start date for your application email@example.com.